1974 Icelandic Cup

 The 1974 Icelandic Cup was the 15th edition of the National Football Cup.

-It took place between 3 July 1973 and 11 September 1974, with the final played at Laugardalsvöllur in Reykjavik.
+It took place between 12 June 1974 and 14 September 1974, with the final played at Laugardalsvöllur in Reykjavík.
 The cup was important, as winners qualified for the UEFA Cup Winners' Cup (if a club won both the league and the cup, the defeated finalists would take their place in the Cup Winners' Cup).

 Clubs from the 1.
 Deild entered in the last 16, with clubs from lower tiers entering in the three preliminary rounds.
 Teams played one-legged matches.
 In case of a draw, the match was replayed at the opposition's ground.

-Valur Reykjavik won their second Icelandic Cup, beating ÍA Akranes in the final.
+Valur won their second Icelandic Cup, beating ÍA in the final.
 The club therefore qualified for Europe.